Why Are My Gums Bleeding Irvine, CA

 If you notice bleeding gums, notify your dentist immediately.
 Bleeding can be a sign of gum disease.
 Without treatment, your symptoms may worsen.
 Receding gums can lead to tooth loss and other dental problems.

 Do not let gum disease destroy your oral health.
-Let Sedation and Implant Dentistry Irvine in Irvine provide the care you need.
+Let Total Care Implant Dentistry in Irvine provide the care you need.
 Call us at 949-258-9682 to schedule an appointment with a qualified dentist.

 Helpful Related Links